 it took me a long time to understand what i wanted to take photos at, making it easy to have time to approach the production of images in a more technical than artistic fashion. i didn’t want to make my job out of photography, i didn’t know what to take photos at, i only knew i enjoyed my time spent on photography books, studying rules and learning how to communicate through images.

-after a few years i found out my likings consisted of photography being closer to nature, avoiding human contamination when possible.
+after a few years i found out my likings consisted of photography being closer to nature, avoiding human contamination whenever possible.

-most of my photos comes from journeys and those were taken as i encountered nature, during long walks or quick strolls. creating your own style is something you do on a long time basis. mine is a narrow path i have been walking for many years, with tweaks and little adjustments, changing some equipment but always focusing on reaching the same result throughout the years. technically speaking, i used many cameras, but my choice always found hasselblad x-pan, fuji gw690III, and fuji x-100s.
-I am not losing time anymore on long photoshop sessions, as i prefer to create most of the look as i shoot, helping myself with filters. i only use lightroom to enhance the image contrast and saturation. whether you like it or not, i still really enjoyed every single moment in search of a good image in the wild.
+most of my photos comes from journeys and those were taken as i encountered nature, during long walks or quick strolls. creating your own style is something you do on a long time basis. mine is a narrow path i have been walking for many years, with tweaks and little adjustments, changing some equipment but always focusing on reaching the same result throughout the years. whether you like it or not, i still really enjoyed every single moment in search of a good image in the wild.